vickytoriale444/Class_test/README.md

 # Class_test

-In the test repository we made last class, or fork this one, open up the README.md and edit it.
+In the test repository we made last class (or fork this one) open up the README.md and edit it.
 (You edit with the little pencil icon to the right)

+Working with your classmates, and referencing my slides for today, do the following three things:

 1. Put your favorite quote in a block quote.
 Add a link to a website that provides more information about that quote.
 2. Make a three column table of the current courses you are taking, with separate columns for course number (in __bold__), course title (in _italics_), and instructor name.